Skip to main content

 Endometriosis is the settling of endometrium outside the uterus.
 Endometriosis is probably caused by remnants of the uterine mucosa which are carried backwards through the fallopian tubes into the free abdominal cavity during menstruation.
 Endometriosis lesions are often found on the peritoneum, but also in the ovaries, fallopian tubes, intestines and bladder.
 Endometriosis can be treated with medication or surgery.

-Polycystic ovary syndrome (PCO)
+Polycystic ovary syndrome (PCO syndrome)

 Causes of unwanted childlessness in men